ggobi/ggally/cran-comments.md

 ## Test environments and R CMD check results

+I did update from knitr::knit to installing rmarkdown and using knitr::rmarkdown as per request of knitr.
+This has increased my vignette file sizes.

 * local OS X install (x86_64-apple-darwin13.4.0), R 3.2.3
-  * There were no ERRORs, WARNINGs, or NOTEs.
+  * There were no ERRORs or WARNINGs.
+  * There is one NOTE.
+    * checking installed package size ...
+NOTE installed size is  7.6Mb sub-directories of 1Mb or more: doc   6.8Mb

 * ubuntu 12.04 (on travis-ci, x86_64-pc-linux-gnu), R 3.2.3
   * There were no ERRORs, WARNINGs.
-There are two NOTEs, but they are false positives.
+  * There are two NOTEs.
+The libcurl NOTE is a false positive.
     * checking CRAN incoming feasibility ...
 NOTE
     Maintainer: ‘Barret Schloerke <schloerke@gmail.com>’
     Checking URLs requires 'libcurl' support in the R build

-    * Package has a VignetteBuilder field but no prebuilt vignette index.
+    * checking installed package size ...
+NOTE installed size is  7.5Mb sub-directories of 1Mb or more: doc   6.7Mb

 * win-builder (devel and release)
   * There were no ERRORs, WARNINGs.
-There is one NOTE.
+  * There are two NOTEs.
+    * checking installed package size ...
+NOTE installed size is  7.6Mb sub-directories of 1Mb or more: doc   6.8Mb

+    * checking CRAN incoming feasibility ...
+NOTE Possibly mis-spelled words in DESCRIPTION: geoms (24:40) ggplot (5:21, 23:45) scatterplot (25:49)

-    * Note: Two examples take longer than 5 seconds
+  * a couple examples take more than five seconds.
+But it is not user time.
     ** running examples for arch 'i386' ...
-OK
+[43s] OK
     Examples with CPU or elapsed time > 5s user system elapsed
-      ggnetworkmap 3.76   0.37    5.62
+    ggnetworkmap 3.79   0.36    5.89
+    ggcorr       1.24   0.08    6.10
     ** running examples for arch 'x64' ...
-OK
+[41s] OK
     Examples with CPU or elapsed time > 5s user system elapsed
-      ggnetworkmap 3.74   0.31    6.31
+    ggnetworkmap  3.7   0.41    5.77

 ## Downstream dependencies